earthly/earthly/docs/earthly-command/earthly-command.md

 Also available as an env var setting: `EARTHLY_USE_INLINE_CACHE=true`

 Enables use of inline cache, if available.
 Any `SAVE IMAGE --push` command is used to inform the system of possible inline cache sources.
-For more information see the [shared caching guide](../guides/shared-cache.md).
+For more information see the [remote caching guide](../remote-caching.md).

 ##### `--save-inline-cache`

 Also available as an env var setting: `EARTHLY_SAVE_INLINE_CACHE=true`

 Enables embedding inline cache in any pushed images.
 This cache can be used on other systems, if enabled via `--use-inline-cache`.
-For more information see the [shared caching guide](../guides/shared-cache.md).
+For more information see the [remote caching guide](../remote-caching.md).

 ##### `--remote-cache <image-tag>`

 Also available as an env var setting: `EARTHLY_REMOTE_CACHE=<image-tag>`

 Enables use of explicit cache.
 The provided `<image-tag>` is used for storing and retrieving the cache to/from a Docker registry.
 Storing explicit cache is only enabled if the option `--push` is also passed in.
-For more information see the [shared caching guide](../guides/shared-cache.md).
+For more information see the [remote caching guide](../remote-caching.md).

 ##### `--max-remote-cache`

 Also available as an env var setting: `EARTHLY_MAX_REMOTE_CACHE=true`

 Enables storing all intermediate layers as part of the explicit cache.
 Note that this setting is rarely effective due to the excessive upload overhead.
-For more information see the [shared caching guide](../guides/shared-cache.md).
+For more information see the [remote caching guide](../remote-caching.md).

 ##### `--ci`